harness/developer-hub/docs/platform/2_Delegates/secure-delegates/delegate-mtls-support.md

 - STRICT - only mTLS delegates are accepted.
 Any non-mTLS delegates are blocked.

 :::note
 mTLS is an advanced feature.
-Contact Harness Support to enable it.
+Contact Harness Support to enable it and only supported on immutable delegate image.
 :::

 ## Create a CA certificate and a client certificate